Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-01.md

 After completing the tutorial you will improve the code applying modern techniques and best practices.
 This will include:

 - Using ES6 JS ideas
-- Linting to profesional standards
+- Linting to professional standards
 - Using build systems and bundling

 <!-- > -->

 ## Learning Objectives

-Today's learning Objectives are:
+Today's Learning Objectives are:

 1. Use the JavaScript language
 1. Describe and use canvas